 A system of stationing where the starting reference station is established at the base of a project location, and all distances along the route centerline are measured from that point location.

-A feature in ArcGIS Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
+A feature in Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
 Redline features can be edited via the Event Editor web application.

 A fixed location along a route that has a discrete measure value from which other locations are determined.